Over and over and over and over. Wash. Rinse. Repeat. Unfortunately, that’s all too common in the workplace today.

 62% of organizations have modeled and standardized up to 25% of their business processes.
 The reason is self-explanatory, right?

-By writing down and documenting the process, the next time you won’t have to start from zero.
+By writing down and documenting the process, you won’t have to start from zero the next time.

-It also makes it a lot easier to onboard new staff and have them hit the ground running.
-If nothing is standardized, you’d need to train them for weeks before they could start working.
+It also makes it easier to onboard new staff and ensures they hit the ground running.
+For example, if nothing is standardized, you’d need to train them for weeks before they could start working.

 You may be tempted to invest in a specialized tool for each use case.
-For example, HR software for onboarding, a CRM for managing leads, and so on.
+For example, HR software for onboarding, a CRM for managing leads, etc.

 But with a comprehensive platform like monday.com, you can easily create custom solutions that work for your company — across departments and use cases.